RubDevs/ChatNode/README.md

 ### Docker
 Chat Node is very easy to install and deploy in a Docker container.

-By default, the Docker will expose port 3000.
+By default, Docker will expose port 3000(configured in Dockerfile).
 When ready, simply use the Dockerfile to build the image.

 ```sh
 cd ChatNode